wardeiling/Master-Thesis/README.md

 **"From Multilevel Modeling to GEE: Revisiting the Within- and Between-Person Debate with Binary Predictors and Outcomes"** It includes code, supplementary documentation, and simulation results to ensure full transparency and reproducibility of the study.

+## Study Design

 ## Reproducibility via `renv`

 This repository uses the [`renv`](https://rstudio.github.io/renv/) package to create a reproducible R environment.
 To replicate the computational setup:

+1. Download `R` version 4.2.2 from CRAN ([link](https://cran.rstudio.com/bin/windows/base/old/4.4.2/R-4.4.2-win.exe)) and install in RStudio and set as R version.
-1. Clone or download the entire repository.
+2. Clone or download the entire repository.
-2. Open the project in RStudio (or start an R session in the project folder).
+3. Open the project in RStudio (or start an R session in the project folder).
-3. Run:
+4. Run:

    ```r
    renv::restore()
    ```

 This restores all package versions as specified in the `renv.lock` file, ensuring consistent results across systems and over time.

+After the computational setup is replicated

 ## Repository Structure